0065paula/docs/source/h5_doc.md

 ####3.4 Security
 #####3.4.1 Security Groups
 ######Description
-A <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html">Security Group</a> is a simplified packet-filtering firewall, helping you to controll the traffic through your infrastructure.
+A [Security Group](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) is a simplified packet-filtering firewall, helping you to controll the traffic through your infrastructure.

 Note that this basic level security is a first and mandatory step to make an infrastructure secure.
 However, it must not be considered as a sufficient security to build a secure infrastructure.
-Please, start by reading this <a href="http://en.wikipedia.org/wiki/Firewall_(computing)">article</a>, for example, if you would like to know more about firewalling and security.
+Please, start by reading this [article](http://en.wikipedia.org/wiki/Firewall_(computing)), for example, if you would like to know more about firewalling and security.

 A Security Group is composed of one or more instance(s), and a set of rules.
 The rules can filter the incomming traffic (all Stacks) and outgoing traffic (VPC Stacks only).